Robust Hybrid High-Order method on polytopal meshes with small faces: Examples of Local Stabilisation Forms

 We will show that the following choices of stabilisation satisfy the design assumptions. \begin{enumerate} \item \emph{Minimally scaled gradient-based stabilisation}

 \item \emph{Maximally scaled gradient-based stabilisation}

 \item \emph{Boundary stabilisation}

-\end{enumerate} The stabilisation \eqref{def:stab.bdry} is equivalent to the ``original HHO stabilisation'' as described in \cite{di2020hybrid}, with a change of scaling for face differences from $h_F^{-1}$ to $h_T^{-1}$.
-This change is however critical to ensure that Assumption \ref{assum.stability} is satisfied with hidden constants that do not depend on the number or smallness of the faces in $T$.
-The two gradient-based stabilisation \eqref{def:stab.grad.min} and \eqref{def:stab.grad.max} are identical except for changes in the diffusion scaling factors.
-It is clear by the inequality $\ul{K}_T \le \ol{K}_T$ that
+\end{enumerate} The stabilisation \eqref{eq:stab.bdry} is equivalent to the ``original HHO stabilisation'' as described in \cite{di-pietro.droniou:2020:hybrid}, with a change of scaling for face differences from \(\hF^{-1}\) to \(\hT^{-1}\).
+This change is however critical to ensure that Assumption \ref{assum:stability} is satisfied with hidden constants that do not depend on the number or smallness of the faces in \(T\).
+The two gradient-based stabilisation \eqref{eq:stab.grad.min} and \eqref{eq:stab.grad.max} are identical except for changes in the diffusion scaling factors.
+It is clear by the inequality \(\ulKT \le \olKT\) that

-Moreover, if we can prove that $\sTgradmin$ and $\sTgradmax$ satisfy Assumption \ref{assum.stability}, then it follows that any choice of volumetric and boundary scaling that are bounded below by $\ul{K}_T$ and above by $\ol{K}_T$ will also result in gradient-based stabilisation forms that satisfy Assumption \ref{assum.stability}. \begin{remark}[Scaling stabilisations] The factors $h_T^{-1}$ (for boundary terms) and $1$ (for volumetric terms) in \eqref{def:stab.grad.min}, \eqref{def:stab.grad.max} and \eqref{def:stab.bdry} may both be scaled by a positive constant, or replaced by an equivalent quantity.
-For highly distorted meshes it is sometimes sensible to replace the scaling $h_T^{-1}$ with $\frac{\seminorm[d-1]{\partial T}}{\seminorm[d]{T}}$ (c.f. \cite{droniou2020interplay}).
+Moreover, if we can prove that \(\sKTgradmin\) and \(\sKTgradmax\) satisfy Assumption \ref{assum:stability}, then it follows that any choice of volumetric and boundary scaling that are bounded below by \(\ulKT\) and above by \(\olKT\) will also result in gradient-based stabilisation forms that satisfy Assumption \ref{assum:stability}.

+\begin{remark}[Scaling stabilisations] The factors \(\hT^{-1}\) (for boundary terms) and \(1\) (for volumetric terms) in \eqref{eq:stab.grad.min}, \eqref{eq:stab.grad.max} and \eqref{eq:stab.bdry} may both be scaled by a positive constant, or replaced by an equivalent quantity.
+For highly distorted meshes it is sometimes sensible to replace the scaling \(\hT^{-1}\) with \(\frac{\seminorm[d-1]{\bdryT}}{\seminorm[d]{T}}\) (c.f. \cite{droniou:2020:interplay}).
 The optimal choice of scaling is not discussed here and remains a topic for further research. \end{remark}